 He made a new artwork with the help of London’s Year 3 classes

 in 2018, Steve invited every year 3 class in all of London’s primary schools to have their photograph taken by a team of Tate photographers.
 He gathered thousands of photographs to make a massive artwork.
 He made a huge portrait of all the seven and eight year olds who in a few years’ time will shape the city they live in.

 What do you think the future of your city will look like?

-Steve McQueen Year 3 is open until May 2020 at Tate Britain.
-Steve McQueen is an exhibition of the artist's work at Tate Modern open from February to May 2020.
+Steve McQueen Year 3 has been extended until 31 January 2021 at Tate Britain.
 Please use the Tate website with a parent or guardian.